Markdowns, sales, promotions, discounts, and every other word synonymous with a “deal” create sticky situations for retailers.

-These words draw the attention of shoppers, but at the same time they can cheapen your brand.
+These words draw the attention of shoppers, but if not used properly they can cheapen your brand.
 They can also condition shoppers to only buy from your store when you have a sale going on.
-That’s why retailers have to tread lightly around discounts.
+That’s why retailers have to tread lightly around discounts, markdowns, and the like.

-Another way to create a sense of urgency is to inform the shopper that you have a limited supply of the item.
+Another way to create a sense of urgency is to inform customers that you have a limited supply of the item.
 This is useful if you’re marking down to liquidate old inventory.
 Offering a low price on a limited run of items can convince the shopper to get it before it sells out.

-One retailer who this has worked out well for is Old Navy.
+One retailer that uses this strategy to drive profits is Old Navy.
 If you walk into an Old Navy store, you know that the majority of their products are on sale for a limited time.
 However, if you go into the store a week later, you might find that the same or similar items are on sale, but at a slightly different markdown.
-It’s working well for the company, who is outperforming their umbrella brand Gap’s retail stores.
+It’s working well for the company, who is outperforming its umbrella brand Gap’s retail stores.

 Use Door Busters

 Of course, you’re going to worry about losing margins with these products.
 Don’t fret, you don’t have to completely take a loss.
-Use those other items, such as socks and gloves, to cross sell at full price.
-These are items that can tie an outfit together, or enhance an appliance (an HDMI cable, for example).
-That way you can work back those lost margins, and put a spotlight on items that are normally in the back of a consumer’s mind.
+Use those other items, such as socks and gloves, to cross-sell at full price.
+These are items that can tie an outfit together or enhance an appliance (an HDMI cable, for example).
+That way you can work back those lost margins and put a spotlight on items that are normally in the back of a consumer’s mind.